jsdom/jsdom/README.md

 # jsdom

-A JavaScript implementation of the WHATWG DOM and HTML standards, for use with [io.js](https://iojs.org/).
+A JavaScript implementation of the WHATWG DOM and HTML standards, for use with [Node.js](https://nodejs.org/) or [io.js](https://iojs.org/).

 ## Install